chachajona/holistic/README.md

 - Call To Action
 - Archive

-Each block is fully designed and built into the front-end website that comes with this template.
+Each block is fully designed and built into the front-end website that comes with this demo.
 See [Website](#website) for more details.

 ## Draft Preview

 All posts, projects, and pages are draft-enabled so you can preview them before publishing them to your website.
 To do this, these collections use [Versions](https://payloadcms.com/docs/configuration/collections#versions) with `drafts` set to `true`.
 This means that when you create a new post, project, or page, it will be saved as a draft and will not be visible on your website until you publish it.
 This also means that you can preview your draft before publishing it to your website.
 To do this, we automatically format a custom URL which redirects to your front-end to securely fetch the draft version of your content.

-Since the front-end of this template is statically generated, this also means that pages, posts, and projects will need to be regenerated as changes are made to published documents.
+Since the front-end of this demo is statically generated, this also means that pages, posts, and projects will need to be regenerated as changes are made to published documents.
 To do this, we use an `afterChange` hook to regenerate the front-end when a document has changed and its `_status` is `published`.

 For more details on how to extend this functionality, see the official [Draft Preview Example](https://github.com/payloadcms/payload/tree/main/examples/draft-preview).

 ## SEO

-This template comes pre-configured with the official [Payload SEO Plugin](https://github.com/payloadcms/plugin-seo) for complete SEO control from the admin panel.
-All SEO data is fully integrated into the front-end website that comes with this template.
+This demo comes pre-configured with the official [Payload SEO Plugin](https://github.com/payloadcms/plugin-seo) for complete SEO control from the admin panel.
+All SEO data is fully integrated into the front-end website that comes with this demo.
 See [Website](#website) for more details.

 ## Redirects

 If you are migrating an existing site or moving content to a new URL, you can use the `redirects` collection to create a proper redirect from old URLs to new ones.
 This will ensure that proper request status codes are returned to search engines and that your users are not left with a broken link.
-This template comes pre-configured with the official [Payload Redirects Plugin](https://github.com/payloadcms/plugin-redirects) for complete redirect control from the admin panel.
-All redirects are fully integrated into the front-end website that comes with this template.
+This demo comes pre-configured with the official [Payload Redirects Plugin](https://github.com/payloadcms/plugin-redirects) for complete redirect control from the admin panel.
+All redirects are fully integrated into the front-end website that comes with this demo.
 See [Website](#website) for more details.

 ## Website

-This template includes a beautifully designed, production-ready front-end built with the [Next.js App Router](https://nextjs.org), served right alongside your Payload app in a single Express server.
-This makes it so that you can deploy both apps simultaneously and host them together.
+This demo includes a beautifully designed, production-ready front-end built with the [Next.js App Router](https://nextjs.org), served right alongside your Payload app in a single Express server.
+This makes is so that you can deploy both apps simultaneously and host them together.
 If you prefer a different front-end framework, this pattern works for any framework that supports a custom server.
-If you prefer to host your website separately from Payload, you can easily [Eject](#eject) the front-end out from this template to swap in your own, or to use it as a standalone CMS.
+If you prefer to host your website separately from Payload, you can easily [Eject](#eject) the front-end out from this demo to swap in your own, or to use it as a standalone CMS.
 For more details, see the official [Custom Server Example](https://github.com/payloadcms/payload/tree/main/examples/custom-server).

 Core features: